strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed an issue where the "From Name" email setting could add slashes before escaped characters when saved. #3050 (@andrewlimaza)
 * BUG FIX: Fixed an issue where the "View With" admin bar dropdown might not work correctly when using Firefox. #2953 (@MaximilianoRicoTabo)
 * BUG FIX: Fixed an issue where there might not be a space between class names when creating a user field. #3046 (@kimcoleman)
+* BUG FIX: Fixed issues where user IDs over 4294967295 would not be correctly linked to their subscription. #3065 (@dparker1005)
 * BUG FIX: Fixed over-escaped HTML in the admin activity email. #2985 (@MaximilianoRicoTabo)
 * REFACTOR: Updated the checkout preheader to use the abstracted `pmpro_complete_checkout()` function. #2937 (@dparker1005)
 * REFACTOR: Removed duplicate code from PayPal gateway classes. #2932 (@dparker1005)